Westside Pavilion: Decline

-Transformation
+Redevelopment

 In early 2018, Macerich announced a joint venture with Hudson Pacific Properties in which most of the retail space within the three-story enclosed structure would be converted into office spaces for media and technology companies.
-Hudson Pacific Properties plans to redevelop the mall into "One Westside", a new office complex for Google that is planned to be opened in 2022.
-It is anticipated to occupy 584,000 sqft and cost $410 million to renovate.
-After the conversion, the 12-screen Landmark Theater multiplex will remain open to the public.
-The Westside Tavern restaurant was also intended to remain, but closed in October 2020, due to the economic impact of the COVID-19 pandemic.
-The former Macy's department store will be converted into a center for tech and entertainment tenants called West End.
-The 230000 sqft of office space, owned by GPI Cos., will be designed by HLW Architects.
+Hudson Pacific Properties planned to redevelop the mall into "One Westside", a new office complex for Google.
+It was anticipated to occupy 584,000 sqft and cost $410 million to renovate.
+After the conversion, the 12-screen Landmark Theater multiplex was to remain open to the public, but it closed on May 22, 2022.
+The Westside Tavern restaurant was also intended to remain, but it closed in October 2020, due to the economic impact of the COVID-19 pandemic.
+The former Macy's department store was converted into a center for tech and entertainment tenants called West End.
+The 230000 sqft of office space, owned by GPI Cos., was designed by HLW Architects.

-Macerich will retain 25% ownership in the repurposed property.
-Hudson Pacific Properties will manage the property and also act as developer.
-Google will be the sole tenant.
+Macerich was going to retain 25% ownership in the repurposed property.
+Hudson Pacific Properties would have managed the property and act as developer.
+Google would have been the sole tenant.

+In late December 2023, the University of California, Los Angeles announced a deal to purchase the property which is located 2 miles south of the Westwood campus.
+In 2024, University of California, Los Angeles Acquired the Mall and began conversion its to a research and educational facility.
+They will remake it into the UCLA Research Park, which will house the California Institute for Immunology and Immunotherapy at UCLA and the UCLA Center for Quantum Science and Engineering as well as other programs.
+With little room for growth on campus and the difficulty of finding an adequate nearby piece of property, this complex, only 2 miles south of campus, allowed the university to proceed with this long contemplated research facility.

+In 2025, an apartment complex named Overland & Ayres was built on the site of the demolished Macy's parking structure.

-Popular culture
+In popular culture

 Westside Pavilion has been used for music videos and motion pictures.
 The mall scenes in Tom Petty's video for "Free Fallin'" were filmed here (circa 1989), while its exterior was featured in the film Clueless.
 Howie Mandel visited this mall during an episode of Deal or No Deal to pick a contestant at random.
 He selected an employee who was working at the mall's Hot Dog on a Stick at the time.